In the United States, unlike many other countries, rabies transmitted from dogs to humans has been almost completely eliminated.

 Many states have never had a case of bat-related rabies, including Massachusetts (hooray!) and large chunks of the Midwest and Southwest, including both Dakotas, Nebraska, Kansas, Wyoming, Colorado, Arizona, Utah, and others.
 Among remaining states, most have had 1 case, but California and Texas have not been so lucky, leading the way with 8 and 7 cases, respectively.

-The paper has other fascinating non-epidemiologic information for ID docs who may want to brush up on their bat facts, including that the behavior of rabid bats “is not always dramatically altered.”
+The paper has other fascinating non-epidemiological information for ID docs who may want to brush up on their bat facts, including that the behavior of rabid bats “is not always dramatically altered.”
 Some rabid bats “may simply become disoriented, lose their flying ability, and appear clumsy.”
 (Who knew?)
 Bat bites, furthermore, leave puncture marks <1 mm in diameter, and bat scratches are usually <1 cm long — hence explaining those 19 cases with “no” bat exposure.
 In all likelihood, they just didn’t notice the small bite or scratch.

 All of which leads to the key question of how we can get from a small number of human rabies cases per year down to zero.
 One possible solution, of course, is to administer the rabies vaccine to anyone with even potential (as opposed to reported) bat exposure.
 Indeed, in 1999, the Advisory Committee on Immunization Practices from the CDC recommended administration of rabies vaccine to: